Why Accurate Testing and Diagnostic Equipment is Vital to Proper Servo Motor Repair

 David:

 "Let's talk about the servo motor.
 What kind of unique challenges are they going to see?
-What are they going to be faced with in diagnosing it, testing it, and getting it back up and running that they might not encounter when working with a more typical AC or DC motor?"
+What will they be faced with in diagnosing, testing, and getting it back up and running that they might not encounter when working with a more typical AC or DC motor?"

 Clint:

-"The big difference is there's a very precise encoder device attached to the motor.
-And also, the rotor of the motor has permanent magnets on it which you won't find on a general-purpose motor.
+"The big difference is that the motor has a very precise encoder device attached.
+Also, the rotor of the motor has permanent magnets, which you won't find on a general-purpose motor.
 So those are the unique components of the motor.

-The real trick is diagnosing those two components on whether they're still usable.
-So, magnets typically can lose magnetism and the other issue is synchronizing the incremental or absolute encoder device to that rotor so the motor operates properly."
+The real trick is diagnosing whether those two components are still usable.
+Magnets can lose magnetism; the other issue is synchronizing or aligning the incremental or absolute encoder device to that rotor so the motor operates appropriately."

 Don't miss out and jeopardize your production.
 Be sure to listen to the entire conversation.
 The Electrical Apparatus Show is available on SoundCloud and Apple Podcasts.
-Simply search 'Electrical Apparatus' and don't forget to subscribe for future podcasts each month.
+Search 'Electrical Apparatus' and don't forget to subscribe for future podcasts each month.